rajdee/postcss-font-magician/README.md

 });
 ```

-The plugin will download the font only selected weights, styles and formats.
+The directory will be scanned for font files, which will be read and automatically added if they are used in the document.

 #### aliases